Eskom: Power shortage: 2007 - ongoing

 In the later months of 2007, South Africa started experiencing widespread rolling blackouts as supply fell behind demand, threatening to destabilise the national grid.
 With a reserve margin estimated at 8% or below, such "load shedding" is implemented whenever generating units are taken offline for maintenance, repairs or re-fuelling (in the case of nuclear units).

 From February 2008 to November 2014 blackouts were temporarily halted due to reduced demand and maintenance stabilization.
 This drop in demand was caused by many of the country's mines shutting down or slowing to help alleviate the burden.

 Load shedding was reintroduced in early November 2014.
 The Majuba power plant lost its capacity to generate power after a collapse of one of its coal storage silos on 1 November 2014.
 The Majuba power plant delivered approximately 10% of the country's entire capacity and the collapse halted the delivery of coal to the plant.
 A second silo developed a major crack on 20 November causing the shut down of the plant again, this after temporary measures were instituted to deliver coal to the plant.

 In 2016, Eskom said that unplanned outages had been reduced.
 In May 2016, former president Jacob Zuma said assurances had been given to him by Eskom management.

 In June 2018, there was Stage 1 load shedding along with a strike over wages.

 In February 2019, a new round of load shedding began due to the failure of coal burning boilers at some power stations due to poor quality coal.
 This resulted in long running periods of level 4 load shedding across the country in mid-March 2019, including night-time load shedding and promised to report back.
 The situation at Eskom and resulting energy crisis became a political issue during the 2019 South African general elections.

 Sabotage

 In December 2019, load shedding reached a new high as Eskom introduced stage 6 load shedding for the first time.
 Cyril Ramaphosa faced criticism as his departure for Egypt was announced shortly after the move to stage 6.
 He returned early to address the problem, meeting on 11 December with the Eskom board.
-Ramaphosa then announced that there had been an element of sabotage involved, leading to the loss of 2000MW capacity.
+Ramaphosa then announced that there had been an element of sabotage involved, leading to the loss of 2000 MW capacity.
 Ramaphosa faced criticism on social media, with many blaming incompetence rather than sabotage.

 On 19 November 2021, Eskom announced that an initial forensic investigation found evidence that recent damage to a coal conveyor at Lethabo was the result of deliberate sabotage.
 Steel supports had been severed, causing a power supply pylon to collapse.
 In a media briefing, de Ruyter commented that the matter had been referred to the Hawks for further investigation.
 In May 2022 the Minister for Public Enterprises, Pravin Gordhan, reported to Parliament that additional incidents of cables being cut intentionally by saboteurs, rising theft at its power plants, and corruption around the supply of fuel oil, had greatly worsened the energy crisis and Eskom's ability to resolve it.